 When we analyze period-to-period changes in our operating performance, we determine the portion of the change that is attributable to changes in foreign currency rates, the net effect of acquisitions and divestitures, and the remainder we call organic change, which indicates how our underlying business performed.
 The performance metrics that we use to evaluate our results include the organic change in revenue, salaries and related expenses, and office and general expenses, and the components of operating expenses expressed as a percentage of total consolidated revenue.
-Additionally, in certain of our discussions we analyze revenue by business sector, where we focus on our top 100 clients, which typically constitute approximately 55% to 60% of our annual consolidated revenues.
+Additionally, in certain of our discussions, we analyze revenue by business sector, focusing on our top 100 clients which typically constitute approximately 55% to 60% of our annual consolidated revenues.
 We also analyze revenue by geographic region.

 The change in our operating performance attributable to changes in foreign currency rates is determined by converting the prior-period reported results using the current-period exchange rates and comparing these prior-period adjusted amounts to the prior-period reported results.
 Although the U.S. Dollar is our reporting currency, a substantial portion of our revenues and expenses are generated in foreign currencies.
 Therefore, our reported results are affected by fluctuations in the currencies in which we conduct our international businesses.
 We do not use derivative financial instruments to manage this translation risk.
 Our exposure is mitigated as the majority of our revenues and expenses in any given market are generally denominated in the same currency.
 Both positive and negative currency fluctuations against the U.S. Dollar affect our consolidated results of operations, and the magnitude of the foreign currency impact to our operations related to each geographic region depends on the significance and operating performance of the region.
-The primary foreign currencies that impacted our results during the first quarter of 2015 included the Australian Dollar, Brazilian Real, British Pound Sterling and Euro.
-The U.S. Dollar was stronger relative to nearly all foreign currencies in regions where we primarily conduct our business as compared to the same prior-year period.
-For the first quarter of 2015, foreign currency fluctuations resulted in net decreases of approximately 4.4% in revenues and approximately 4.5% in operating expenses, and had a net positive impact on our consolidated results of operations and a positive impact on our operating margin percentage.
+The primary foreign currencies that impacted our results during the first half of 2015 include the Australian Dollar, Brazilian Real, British Pound Sterling and Euro.
+The U.S. Dollar was stronger relative to nearly all foreign currencies in regions where we conduct our business as compared to the same period of the prior year, which had a net negative impact on our consolidated results of operations.
+For the second quarter of 2015, foreign currency fluctuations resulted in net decreases of approximately 6.0% in revenues and operating expenses, which had no net impact on our operating margin percentage.
+For the first half of 2015, foreign currency fluctuations resulted in net decreases of approximately 5.0% in revenues and operating expenses, which had no net impact on our operating margin percentage.

 For purposes of analyzing changes in our operating performance attributable to the net effect of acquisitions and divestitures, transactions are treated as if they occurred on the first day of the quarter during which the transaction occurred.
 During the past few years, we have acquired companies that we believe will enhance our offerings and disposed of businesses that are not consistent with our strategic plan.
-For the first quarter of 2015, the net effect of acquisitions and divestitures was an increase to revenue and operating expenses compared to the prior-year period.
+For the second quarter and first half of 2015, the net effect of acquisitions and divestitures resulted in an increase to revenue and operating expenses compared to the prior-year period.